johnWilshire/quadrat/README.md

 # Quadrat

-**Quadrat** is an open source app to help ecologists acurately measure the fractional cover of their quadrat.
+**Quadrat** is an open source app to help ecologists accurately measure the fractional cover of their quadrat.

 Estimating species cover in a quadrat can be tricky, many ecologists eyeball it but this is a major source of systematic error when estimating cover.